vincent-lefevere/RaspiBuildrootServer/README_EN.md

 **Note**: A self-signed certificate and a private key (used for HTTPS connections)
 are generated and placed in the subdirectory
 "[conf/web](../../tree/main/docker-buildroot/conf/web)"
-of the current directory (`RaspiBuildrootServer/docker-buildroot`).
+of the current directory ("RaspiBuildrootServer/docker-buildroot").
-They can be replaced by a private key saved as `server.key`
+They can be replaced by a private key saved as "server.key"
-and a certificate saved as `server.cer`.
+and a certificate saved as "server.cer".

 ## Customisation du logo centrale